If a holiday injury has set you back, we'll help you move forward

 Any travel, hotel stay or excursion or activity that was included in your package holiday booking is likely to be covered by the legislation.

-The injury or illness should be reported to the tour company's representative at the resort.
-If there is no rep available, a report should be made to the operator's UK head office.
+If you are injured on a package holiday, you should report it to the tour company's representative at the resort.
+If there is no tour rep available, a report should be made to the operator's UK head office asap.

 Examples of activities that may fall outside the regulations include: